 (d) make major changes in form or wording in any motion, subject to the approval of the original region;

 (e) assign joint sponsorship to motions that are substantially the same;

-(f) consider dispose of motions by forwarding:
+(f) consider disposing of motions by forwarding:

-(i) those dealing with Policies to the next NPAC meeting; and
+(i) those dealing with policies to the next NPAC meeting; and

 (ii) those dealing with policy content of NJC or detail to the NJC which shall report to the sponsoring region on action taken on such resolutions;